ljvmiranda921/ljvmiranda921.github.io/life/_posts/2019-10-15-on-craftsmanship.md

 software because it's mine".

 Due to this, there are three things I learned when treating software as craft.
-I don't want to fully romanticize these points, thus, I'm adding a counterweight to discuss the challenges involved for each learning:
+I don't want to romanticize these points, thus, I'm adding a counterweight to discuss the challenges involved for each learning:

 * **Deeper connection to your work** I think one of the main